karatelabs/karate/README.md

 You can also dynamically set multiple fields in one step using the [`form fields`](#form-fields) keyword.

 ## `multipart field`
 Use this for building multipart named (form) field requests.
 This is typically combined with `multipart file` as shown below.

+> Multiple fields can be set in one step using [`multipart fields`](#multipart-fields).

 ## `multipart file`